ashokurlana/TeSum/ML_RL/README.md

 ```

 ### Decode summaries from the pretrained model
-Download the pretrained model from [here](https://drive.google.com/drive/folders/1ZOEymLPRqWO15qlFSqF_SlI_WFgAkR26?usp=sharing) and put it in `saved_models` directory.
+Download the pretrained model from(yet to update) and put it in `saved_models` directory.
 You will also need a preprocessed version of the TeSum dataset.
 Please follow the `installations` and `Data preprocessing` instructions.

 After that, Run
 ```